Neurofeedback as ADHD therapy

 5.4.
 Combination of neurofeedback and medication

-A combination of neurofeedback and methylphenidate proved to be more effective than neurofeedback alone.7677
+A combination of neurofeedback and methylphenidate proved to be more effective than neurofeedback alone.8182

 6. More about neurofeedback

 With just a few EEG channels, it is not possible to spatially localize the measured brain frequencies to specific areas of the brain.
-Since very specific areas of the brain show very specific changes in brain frequencies in ADHD, spatial localization would be desirable for some therapies.
-Frequency band training with 1 or 2 derivations hopes “blindly” that the values measured at these 1 or 2 locations “somehow” originate from the affected brain areas.
+Since very specific brain areas show very specific changes in brain frequencies in ADHD, a spatial assignment would be desirable for some therapies.
+Frequency band training with 1 or 2 derivations hopes quasi “blindly” that the values measured at these 1 or 2 locations “somehow” originate from the brain areas affected.
 For this purpose, empirical values are used to determine at which point of the skull the activity of the relevant brain areas is most likely to be measurable.
 This does not ensure a reliable assignment.
 However, for some brain frequencies (such as SMR = low beta), a single-channel recording (for SMR at Cz = center of the skull) has already proven to be quite reliable and practicable.

 It is to be hoped that as neurological research progresses, multi-channel EEG measuring devices will be used much more frequently and thus become cheaper.
 It remains to be seen whether the recommended 100 recording channels2 will actually be required in therapy for precise spatial allocation of the measured brain frequencies to individual areas of the brain, or whether the 19-channel devices (which cost around €20,000 as of 2017) described by other researchers as sufficiently reliable will be sufficient for reliable diagnostics and therapy.